Sammcb/Sammcb.github.io/pages/_blog/anniversary/learning-to-love.md

 Being new to LÖVE, and completely underestimating my familiarity with Lua (I had used it a bit when messing with the [ComputerCraft](http://www.computercraft.info) Minecraft mod many years ago), I decided it would be important to figure out how to print debugging information to the console.

 This took a bit of trial and error, but eventually I figured out that I had to launch my game using the direct path to the `love.app` application instead of using the macOS `open`{:.language-zsh} command.
 During the process, however, I learned more about how to build a `.love` file and package an executable.
-I updated my `Makefile` template with these build paths, as they might be useful in the future.
+I updated my `do.sh` script with these build paths, as they might be useful in the future.

 ## Basic Player